ChiaraSapo/exp-rob-assignment3/README.md

 MoveBase was used by creating a simple action client with a MoveBaseAction in the function move_dog.
 This function first sets the right angle towards the target by directly publishing on the cmd_vel topic, then calls the MoveBase service to go there.
 MoveBase assures obstacle avoidance but works better if the angle is previously set (problems in moving towards the human during play).

 The camera was used by implementing cv bridge in function camera_manager.
+In particular, this function continuously checks the environment for the colored balls and, if one is seen, it sets some parameters to be read by the smach machine:
+- lastDetected indicates the ball that has just been detected
+- closeBall indicates that the ball is close (threshold of proximity was chosen manually)